 This course will familiarize the student with the main aspects of clinical trials in industry, academia and government settings.
-It will provide the student with an overview of the FDA and regulatory requirements in the drug development process, as well as the responsibilities of a PharmD as the Principal Investigator (P.I.) of a clinical trial.
+It will provide the student with an overview of the FDA and regulatory requirements in the drug development process, as well as the responsibilities that a PharmD acquires when he/she assumes the role of Principal Investigator (P.I.) of a clinical trial.

-Approved Offerings within other ETSU Colleges
+Approved Electives Offerings within other ETSU Colleges